jaeksoft/opensearchserver/src/doc/en/documentation/clients%7CClient_libraries%7C5/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Working_with_facets.md

-Concept of `facet` has two sides:
+In everyday use, the term `facet` can mean two things:
-* a facet is a list of values for a specific field
+* a list of values for a specific field
-* and it is also a filter that can be added to a query
+* a filter that can be added to a query

-## Configure facets
+## Configuring facets
-Facets configuration can be made in two ways:
+Facets can be configured in two ways:

-1. Using OpenSearchServer's interface to build and configure a query.
-The "Facets" tab is quite easy to understand and to use for this purpose.
+1. Through OpenSearchServer's interface, to build and configure a query.
+The "Facets" tab holds the tools you will need.
-2. Using OssSearch class from our library.
+2. Using the OssSearch class from our library.
 For instance:

 ```php
 require_once(dirname(__FILE__).'/oss_api.class.php');